Shamveel-Khan/Pong-OOP/Readme.md

 - **Multiple Themes**: Change the visual theme of the game (e.g., neon, retro, dark mode). 🌈
 - **Paddle Skins**: Customize your paddle with different skins and colors. 🛶
-- **Interface Customization**: Modify the UI to fit your preferred style, including scoreboards, menus, and more. 🎨
+- **Interface Customization**: Modify the UI to fit your preferred style, menus, and more. 🎨
-- **Achievements**: Unlock achievements by completing in-game challenges (e.g., 10 wins, 100 rallies). 🏅
 - **Multiplayer Support**: Compete with friends or players online in real-time matches. 🌍
 - **Classes**:
   - **Ball**: The bouncing ball that players control and aim to hit past their opponent. ⚽